sophisid/EarthquakeRS/README.md

 ### Prerequisites
 To ensure proper functionality, you must have:
-- A local Blazegraph instance running.
+- A Blazegraph or a Virtuoso instance running
--

 ---